 Eggs used in a baking recipe aid with structure and texture.
 Vegan cooks have discovered the “flax egg” which is basically ground flax seeds mixed with water.
 For this recipe, we just add in the ground flax seeds with the dry ingredients.
 It will mix with the wet ingredients at the end.

 Using chia seeds is another way to give structure and help the batter to stick together.
 If you’ve never used chia seeds before, you need to know that soaking the seeds will bring out a gel-like film.
 This is why some people make chia pudding.
 For our recipe, the gel on the chia seeds helps to bind the ingredients together.

 - unsweetened plant milk of choice

 - lemon juice

 Wait!
 Did I forget the oil???
 Did you notice a lack of oil in this recipe?
 That’s right, we don’t need oil to make a tender delicious pancake.
 The mashed banana subs in for the oil!

 If you can, your bananas should be just on the other side of ripe.
 That means mostly yellow with some nice brown spots.
-For me, I wouldn’t eat banana this ripened; but they work great for these healthy banana nut pancakes.
+For me, I wouldn’t eat a banana this ripened; but they work great for these healthy banana nut pancakes.

 After I mash the bananas around a bit, I add in the unsweetened plant milk and mix well with my hand blender.
 If you don’t have a hand blender, a mixer will do fine.
 You just want the bananas fairly liquid – with very few lumps.
 The lemon juice adds in a little sour flavor (like when you make buttermilk pancakes), but more importantly, preserves the color of the bananas.
-And of course, for the best favor, don’t forget the pure vanilla extract!
+And of course, for the best flavor, don’t forget the pure vanilla extract

 Putting it All Together Now: